NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

   boundary spec block; these two parameters need be specified only if "bdy_class" is set to "user".

-  that a "user" specified spec method may require other parameters
-       to be specified in the spec block.
+  Note that a "user" specified spec method may require other parameters to be specified in the spec block.

 ### Boundary condition initialization and updating.